Skip to content

 from omnirec.runner.algos import LensKit

-# Grid search with multiple parameter values
+# Grid search over multiple parameter values

 plan.add_algorithm(